carbonati/chowder-implementation/README.md

 Python 3.6+

-All dependencies can be installed via `pip install requirements.txt`
+All dependencies can be installed via `pip install -r requirements.txt`

 * PyTorch 1.0.0
 * Pandas